-Almost 3 out of every 10 adults in the United States are obese.
-Body Mass Index (BMI) is a popular method of defining a healthy weight vs. being underweight, overweight or obese.
-It should be used as a guide, along with waist size, to help estimate the amount of body fat.
-A BMI of 25 to 29.9 is considered overweight and one 30 or above is considered obese.
+More than 1 out of 3 adults in the United States are obese as defined by a Body Mass Index (BMI) of 30 or above.
+BMI should be used as a guide, along with waist size, to help estimate the amount of body fat.

 Researchers are actively studying the complex mechanisms for obesity.
 It's clear that many factors contribute: Our high-calorie diet gets much of the blame, and it's true that some of our favorite foods — hamburgers and hot dogs, ice cream, cake, candy, chips and other snack foods — are loaded with calories.
 Genes determine your body type and, to a certain degree, how much you weigh.
 If you're female and your mother carried fat on her hips and thighs, you probably will too.

 While body shape is largely determined by genetics, lifestyle choices can have an enormous influence on body weight.
 Eating on the run and lack of exercise contribute to obesity.
 It should be remembered that despite problems of weight management, most of us have a finely tune mechanism geared toward keeping weight stable.
 For example, a typical American gains approximately 20 pounds between 25 and 55 years of age.
 It is estimated that an adult consumes 900,000 to 1 million calories per year and the additional 20 pounds accounts for only a few tenths of one percent of ingested calories.

 Some people are clearly more vulnerable to obesity than others.
 Factors such as the number of fat cells you have, what your weight set point is, and how much you fidget are genetically determined.
 This does not mean that maintaining a healthy weight is out of your control.
 It does mean that you may have a harder time losing weight and keeping it off — even if you practice a healthier lifestyle and monitor your diet.